StevenTammen/StevenTammen.github.io/pages/keyboard-layouts.md

 A common mistake many people make when learning skills is treating all practice as equally helpful.
 This is objectively false.
 As anyone who has ever learned a musical instrument can tell you, you improve much faster if you practice the hard sections in a piece rather than playing it all the way through a bunch of times.
 (Even though this is much less fun, you improve more).
 I call this "targeting weaknesses."
 If you target your weaknesses, you may improve many times faster than someone who thinks that all practice is basically the same.

-(Note: this same principle carries over into knowledge acquisition as well -- study what you don't know, not what you do.)
+(Note: this same principle carries over into knowledge acquisition as well -- study what you don't know, not what you do).

 #### Text Expansion